 During this time, I continued to pursue my research, first building on my earlier work on folk psychology, and later developing further interests in the philosophy of cognitive science, consciousness, and the philosophy of psychopathology.
 I also had the chance to promote interdisciplinary collaboration, organizing a major conference on dual-process theories in 2006 and serving for several years as director of the OU’s Mind, Meaning, and Rationality research group.
 The OU promoted me to Senior Lecturer in 2008.

 Later in 2008, I moved to Crete, Greece — a move made for family reasons.
 In 2008-9 I was a Visiting Researcher in the Department of Philosophy and Social Studies at the University of Crete, and from 2010 I have been an Adjunct Professor with the University’s Brain and Mind Program, which is hosted by the Faculty of Medicine.
 I remain associated with The Open University, as a Visiting Senior Research Fellow.
-In 2017 I rejoined the Sheffield Philosophy Department as an Honorary Reader.
+In recent years I have also renewed my connection with the University of Sheffield.
+In 2017 the Philosophy Department there awarded me the title of Honorary Reader, and in 2022 that of Honorary Professor.
+In these roles I contribute to the department’s activities on a pro bono basis.

 I currently live in Heraklion, a busy coastal city flanked by high mountains.
 Maria and I have three children.
 In 2021 I took Greek citizenship.